 Reduce Scents and Chemicals

 Many of us store our cleaning supplies in the kitchen.
 We also want to our kitchen to be the cleanest room in the house.
-Chemicals from cleaning products can be trigger asthma symptoms.
+Chemicals from cleaning products can trigger asthma symptoms.
 There are ways to keep your kitchen clean without using products with harsh smells.

-- Wear a mask when cleaning.
+- Wear a mask when cleaning or have someone without asthma clean.

 - Use unscented cleaners or make your own cleaners.
 Soap and water, as well as vinegar, are effective, natural cleaners.